CopernicaMarketingSoftware/Documentation/Publisher/en/database-restrictions-and-capabilities.md

 profiles will keep their existing values, but will have to satisfy your restrictions on their next edit.

-Selections rules can also be chained together with "AND" and "OR" operators.
-If you make a restriction with multiple "AND" rules a profile must match all the rules to be allowed in the database.
-If you use the operator "OR" to combine rules a profile only has to match a single rule.

 ## Regular expressions

 Regular expressions (often abbreviated to *regex*) are very powerful patterns to validate texts.
+You can use them to add restrictions for data entering your database.
 Regular expressions can do things like "check whether the value begins with a capital", "the telephone number must contain exact 10 digits" or "the sentence must have two comma's and a single capital Q".
 You can make these as complicated as you want.